 Can you use a whole chicken instead of chicken thighs or breasts?

 Yes, definitely!
 Keep the cooking time the same, but after it’s finished, pull out the chicken, take off the bones, skin, etc and shred the meat and place back into the soup.
 Deboning chicken while not hard, does take some time.

 Originally I did use a whole chicken for this recipe but decided to make it a quicker soup by using boneless, skinless thighs or breasts.
 You don’t need to cut them into pieces before cooking, just leave them whole.
 Then after it’s all done, shred the chicken and plop it back into the soup.

 How do you freeze chicken soup?

 Freeze this soup into 1 c. portions and you’ll always have a nice comfort soup in the freezer whenever you need it.
 I usually let the soup cool in the refrigerator first (usually overnight) and put it into bags the next day.
-Use a Food Saver or vacuum sealer but don’t actually vacuum seal, just use the sealer part.
+Use a Food Saver (paid link) or vacuum sealer (paid link) but don’t actually vacuum seal, just use the sealer (paid link) part.
 Place about 1 c. chicken tortilla soup in the bag and then seal it twice.
 Lay the bags flat on a cookie sheet, then flash freeze.